Rodgrad/Laravel-Thumbnail-Image/README.md

   ... and then in some method of controller or models use...

   > $thumb = new Thumby(
-      $request->image,                //resource
+      $request->image,
-      "storage/thumbnails/",          // path to destination folder
-      100                             // Max size of the thumbnail );
+      "storage/thumbnails/",
+      100
+    );

    ...to affect the image.

+   -- $request->image is the resource
+   -- "storage/thumbnails/"  is the path to destination folder, by default it is set to lead into the [ Public ] . "your path here".
+   -- 100 is the max size of the thumbnail

 # PHP Basic